With Jal Shakti in place, time to give Shakti to Dam Safety

 The issue of dam safety came to the forefront after the recent Kerala floods.

-India ranks third globally with 5264 large dams in operation and about 437 are under construction.
-Out of the operational dams, 75% are over 25-year-old.
+India ranks third globally with 5,264 large dams in operation and about 437 are under construction.
+Out of the operational dams, 75 per cent are over 25-year-old.
 Majority of the dams have exceeded their lifespan and around 200 large dams are over 100-year-old.

 The Dam Safety in India becomes most important because a large number of population lives nearby dams.

-Till date India has witnessed about 36 dam failures, out of which 09 happened after 2001.
+Till date India has witnessed about 36 dam failures, out of which nine happened after 2001.

 A promise delivered: Modi forms Jal Shakti ministry